spacetelescope/jwst/docs/jwst/tso_photometry/arguments.rst

 * ``--moving_centroid`` (boolean, default=False)

-    When ``centroid_source`` is True, a centroid is fit to each integration.
+    If ``centroid_source`` is True, a centroid is fit to each integration.
-    If ``moving_centroid`` is True, these fit values are used directly to compute the photometry for each integration.
-In this case, the source position is allowed to vary over the exposure.
+    If ``moving_centroid`` is True, these centroids are used directly to compute the photometry for each integration, such that the source position is allowed to vary over the exposure.

-    If ``moving_centroid`` is False, the source position used for all integrations is the median of all the computed centroid positions.
-In this case, the same source position is used for the whole exposure.
+    If ``moving_centroid`` is False, the median of the computed centroid positions is taken to be the "true" source position, and is used for every integration in the exposure.
+    That is, the source position is NOT allowed to vary over the exposure.